resim-ai/open-core/docs/resim/metrics/events.md

 # Introduction

-The ReSim metrics SDK and web app supports the creation of so-called **events** to aid the analysis of an Embodied AI system's performance in a simulation.
+The ReSim metrics SDK and web app support the creation of so-called **events** to aid the analysis of an embodied AI system's performance in a test.

-An event is a time-centered occurrence of some importance to an engineer, which can occur at a timestamp and have metrics specifically associated with it.
+An event is a timestamped occurrence of some importance to an engineer, which can have metrics specifically associated with it.
 In comparison to the usual ReSim metrics types e.g. line chart of velocity over time, or scalar precision/recall values, an event is centered around a timestamp and allows the engineer to highlight parts of the simulation of most interest and metrics relevant to them.

 As a simple example, consider an autonomous mower, processing a large field.
 A metrics build could generate an event every time the mower got within a safe distance to a pedestrian *and* show snapshots from the system state as metrics.

-In this way, we can generate a timeline of important parts of a simulation.
+In this way, we can generate a timeline of important parts of a test.

 # Registering Events